showdownjs/showdown/README.md

 ### Regex/Replace

-Regex/replace style extensions are very similar to javascripts `string.replace` function.
+Regex/replace style extensions are very similar to Javascript's `string.replace` function.
 Two properties are given, `regex` and `replace`.  `regex` is a string and `replace` can be either a string or a function.
 If `replace` is a string, it can use the `$1` syntax for group substitution, exactly as if it were making use of `string.replace` (internally it does this actually);  The value of `regex` is assumed to be a global replacement.

 **Example:**